 Although the statutory definitions vary, magazines with a capacity of more than 10 rounds of ammunition are generally considered to be “large capacity” magazines.
-In some cases, large capacity magazines can hold up to 100 rounds of ammunition.
-Although detachable large capacity magazines are typically associated with machine guns or semi-automatic assault weapons, such devices are generally available for any semi-automatic firearm that accepts a detachable magazine.
+While large capacity magazines are typically associated with semi-automatic assault weapons or machine guns, such devices are generally available for any semi-automatic firearm that accepts a detachable magazine.1

 Large capacity magazines are a relatively new phenomenon.
 Prior to the 1980s, the most popular handgun design was the revolver, which typically holds six rounds of ammunition in a rotating cylinder.
-During the 1980s, however, the firearms industry shifted design and marketing toward high-capacity semiautomatic pistols.1 In 1980, semiautomatic pistols accounted for only 32% of the 2.3 million handguns produced in America.
-By 1991, however, such pistols accounted for 74% of the 1.8 million handguns produced that year.2
+During the 1980s, however, the firearms industry shifted design and marketing toward high-capacity semiautomatic pistols.9 In 1980, semiautomatic pistols accounted for only 32% of the 2.3 million handguns produced in America.10 By 2008, however, such pistols accounted for 76% of the 1.8 million handguns produced that year.11

 Bans on large capacity ammunition magazines are often adopted in concert with bans on assault weapons.
-However, the impact of large capacity ammunition magazine bans is not limited to assault weapons.
-Large capacity magazine bans increase the capacity, and thus the potential lethality, of any firearm that can accept a large capacity magazine, including a firearm that is not an assault weapon.4 Thus, a ban on large capacity magazines would reduce the capacity and lethality of many more firearms than would a ban on assault weapons alone.5
+However, large capacity ammunition magazine bans reduce the capacity, and thus the potential lethality, of any firearm that can accept a large capacity ammunition magazine, including a firearm that is not an assault weapon.12 Crime data also suggests that a ban on large capacity magazines would have a greater impact on gun crime than a ban on assault weapons alone.13

 In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act, making it unlawful to transfer or possess a “large capacity ammunition feeding device” not lawfully possessed on or before the law’s enactment.15 The law also banned the manufacture, transfer and possession of semi-automatic assault weapons.
 See our summary on Assault Weapons for more information.
 The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
 Thus, large capacity ammunition magazines and assault weapons that were formerly banned under the federal law are now legal unless banned by state or local law.